camibarbagallo27/IE-MAPS/README.md

 Please take into account this is an MVP, when selecting the building you are in please indicate PV as it is the only one working, if you select another one this message will come up: "Sorry building not available at the moment".

-If you want to know how to go from one building to another, the image with the directions will be saved to your computer in the same file as you have our repository.
+If you want to know how to go from one building to another, the image with the directions will be saved to your computer in a new file named MAPS inside the file of our repository.

 <a name="contributing"/>